BBC Scotland – Pacific Quay

 - Turn left on to the bridge and cross the river.

-- Turn right at the end of the bridge, through the next set of traffic lights and continue until you reach a roundabout.
+- Turn right at the end of the bridge, through the next set of traffic lights, and continue along the road, driving past our building and car park which you will see on your right-hand side.

 By car – from M8 eastbound carriageway